ionixjunior/ionixjunior.dev/src/content/en/posts/2016-01-18-offline-map-app-using-ionic-framework.md

 tags = ["misc"]
 +++

-<p class="intro"><span class="dropcap">L</span>et's go!
+Let's go!
 This post was inspired by a question posted in the Ionic Brazil Slack.
-The question was something like: "Has anyone done anything related to maps, like downloading the map to the user's phone, without needing to load it online?"</p>
+The question was something like: "Has anyone done anything related to maps, like downloading the map to the user's phone, without needing to load it online?"

 Considering that this might be a doubt for other developers as well, here's a brief post aimed to clarify things on this subject.